-Cardinal calls on Government to keep churches open
+Catholic leader calls on government to keep churches open

-The cleric said ‘I think this country has shown that people can make good judgements themselves’ ahead of Midnight Mass.
+Catholic leader calls on government to keep churches open amid Covid surge

-The Archbishop of Westminster and leader of Catholics in England and Wales has urged the Government not to reintroduce restrictions on churches amid record Covid-19 infection rates.
+The Archbishop of Westminster and leader of Catholics in England and Wales has urged Boris Johnson’s government not to reintroduce restrictions on churches amid record Covid infection rates.

-Data published on Thursday, suggesting the Omicron strain might cause less severe illness than the previously-dominant Delta variant, has fuelled speculation in Westminster that Boris Johnson will resist imposing further restrictions in England after Christmas.
+Data published on Thursday, suggesting the Omicron strain might cause less severe illness than the Delta variant, has fuelled speculation that the prime minister will resist imposing further curbs after Christmas.

 Cardinal Vincent Nichols said it was clear that large spaces such as churches were “not places where we spread the virus”.